ismail9k/vue3-carousel/docs/API.md

 ### initCarousel()

-Init the carousel settings, internally it calls:
+Init the carousel configs, internally it calls:

 * `initDefaultConfigs`
-* `updateSlidesBuffer`

 ### restartCarousel()